Petlja/PetljaDoc/README.md

 - customized project template
 - ``petljadoc`` command line interface (CLI)

-PetljaDoc currenty depends on forked RunestoneComonents, but we are gradually closing the gap with the upstream repository through pull requests.
+PetljaDoc currently depends on forked RunestoneComonents, but we are gradually closing the gap with the upstream repository through pull requests.

 ## Installation